MetaCommunity/dobelle-app/README.md

 ### CORBA Interface Definitions

 _(TBD.
-Effectively, this functionality would reuires a definition of a seperate system for support of CORBA application development in Common Lisp -- including support for ORBs implementing Kerberos authentication and SSL tunnelling, viz (JacORB)[http://www.jacorb.org].
-Context: "Mobile, Desktop, and Server Applications")_
+Effectively, this functionality would require a definition of a seperate system for support of CORBA application development in Common Lisp -- including support for ORBs implementing Kerberos authentication and SSL tunnelling, viz (JacORB)[http://www.jacorb.org].
+Context: "Mobile, Desktop, and Server Applications".
+See also: CLORB)_

 ### Integration with CLIM